MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/09-collaboration-options.md

 description: Plan the sharing and collaboration options that you want to implement as part of rolling out SharePoint and OneDrive.
 ---

-# Sharing and collaboration options in SharePoint and OneDrive
+# Plan sharing and collaboration options in SharePoint and OneDrive

 SharePoint and OneDrive provide a platform for collaboration through file and folder storage and sharing.